Jacob-Webb/left_distributive_algebra/README.md

-# Left Distributive Algebras and Their Products
+# Left Distributive Algebras and Elementary Embeddings
+### Underlying logic by Dr. Scott Cramer
+### GUI by Jacob Webb using QT